Joseph Bacon Fraser: European Theater

 Ordered to the European theater in February 1944, he commanded the 23rd anti-aircraft group there.
-On August 19–21, the 23rd AAA group protected the XV corps of General Patton's Third Army in making the first allied bridge crossing of the Seine River near Paris.
+On August 19–21, the 23rd AAA group protected the 79th infantry division of the XV corps of General Patton's Third Army in making the first allied bridge crossing of the Seine River near Paris.
 Over two days, the 23rd shot down 43 Axis aircraft.

+WWII trench art on a captured German 88mm shell casing commemorating the 23rd AAA Group defense of the Seine River crossing at Mantes Gassicourt in August 1944.
+From the personal collection of Joseph B. Fraser.

 Fraser was again released from federal service in December 1945.
 He returned to duty with the Georgia National Guard, and was promoted to the rank of brigadier general on February 3, 1947, and placed in command of the 108th Anti-Aircraft Brigade, Georgia National Guard, with headquarters at Savannah, Georgia.

 Korean War

 Called back into federal service in August, 1950, Fraser was promoted to the rank of major general and commanded the 48th Infantry Division, composed of Georgia and Florida National Guard units.

 Retirement

 He was promoted to the rank of lieutenant general when he retired from the Georgia National Guard on August 1, 1956.